redhat-openstack/website/source/documentation/quickstart.html.md

 <div class="offset4 span7 pull-s">
 ### Step 0: Prerequisites

-**Software:** Install Fedora, Red Hat Enterprise Linux (RHEL), or one of the RHEL-based Linux distributions such as CentOS, Scientific Linux, etc. Just as a traditional OS relies on the hardware beneath it, so too does the OpenStack cloud operating system rely on the foundation of a hypervisor and OS platform.
+**Software:** Fedora, Red Hat Enterprise Linux (RHEL), or one of the RHEL-based Linux distributions such as CentOS, Scientific Linux, etc.

-**Hardware:** Ideally, you should install RDO on a machine with a healthy amount of RAM (at least 2GB) and processors with hardware virtualization extensions, although you may run OpenStack in a less-capable machine or a virtual machine with reduced performance.
-You'll need one network adapter for the single-host OpenStack install.

-**Network:** Every VM instance you launch with OpenStack is issued a private IP address, which connects the instance to its host and to other instances.
-To make your instances accessible to other machines on your network, you'll need to issue the instance a floating IP address.
-Identify a range of addresses on your network that OpenStack use for floating IP addresses.
-For tips on identifying a floating IP range, see WHERE.
+**Hardware:** Machine with at least 2GB RAM, processors with hardware virtualization extensions, and at least one network adapter.

 ### Step 1: Software repositories